Automorphisms of prime power order of weighted hypersurfaces: Automorphisms of prime power order of quasi-smooth hypersurfaces

 With this assumption, it follows from the proof of \cref{order_automorphism_weight} that the automorphism $\varphi$ has signature

 where the entries denoted by $*$ indicate unknown values. \end{remark}

-\begin{example} In this example we show that the converse of the \cref{order_automorphism_weight} does not hold.
+\begin{example} In this example we show that the converse of \cref{order_automorphism_weight} does not hold.
+We prove that there is no quasi-smooth hypersurface in $\PP^4_a$ with $a=(3,7,2,4,5)$ admitting an automorphism of order $p=23$.
+Note that since $\gcd(23,37)=1$ and $\gcd(a_i\cdot 23, 37-a_j)=1$ for all $i\neq j$, by the proof of \cref{order_automorphism_weight} and \cref{liftable}, any such automorphism must have the form described in \cref{liftable} with $\sigma_0=1$.
+It therefore suffices to rule out automorphisms of that form.
 Lets consider the weights $a=(3,7,2,4,5)$ and let $\PP^{n+1}_a=\PP^4_a$ be the corresponding weighted projective space.
 We also fix the degree $d=37$.
 We have that the conditions $(i)$ and $(ii)$ in \cref{order_automorphism_weight} hold with $p=23$ and $r=1$.
 Indeed, taking $\ell=2$ yields $(i)$ and $(ii)$ follows since

 Nevertheless, we will prove that there is no quasi-smooth hypersurface in the weighted projective space with weight $a=(3,7,2,4,5)$ that admits an automorphism $\varphi$ of order $p=23$.

 Assume such $\varphi$ exists and let $\tvarphi$ be a lifting that leaves $F$ invariant.
 Such lifting exists by \cref{lem:liftability}.
 By \cref{liftable}, the polynomial $F\in \CC[x_0,\dots,x_{n+1}]$ defining a quasi-smooth hypersurface in the weighted projective space $\PP^4_a$ need to contain the monomials $x_0^{10}x_1$, $x_1^{5}x_2$, and $x_2^{17}x_0$ with non-zero coefficient and the signature of the automorphism $\varphi$ is